durandaltheta/hermesconcurrencyengine/README.md

 `void hce::scheduler::log_level(int)`: schedule a coroutine to set the log level of the scheduler's thread

 An example debuggable non-production design might:
-- Compile user application with `HCELOGLIMIT` to the necessary level when compiling user code (for example, `6` to enable "low criticality" logging)
+- Compile user application with `HCELOGLIMIT` to the necessary level when compiling user code (for example, `6` to enable up to "low criticality" logging)
 - Compile `HCELOGLEVEL` to some low default level when compiling this library (maybe `2`, to only print "high" criticality logs, or `4` to print "medium" criticality logs)
 - On threads where debugging becomes necessary, set the thread local logging level (calling `hce::printable::thread_log_level(6)` or `hce::scheduler::log_level(6)`) to make that thread print "low" criticality logs)